crmathieu/daq/README.md

 ### Vehicle
 In this simulation, the dynamics of a rocket launch is used to generate the data.
-This data is collected by a daemon subroutine at specific time intervals.
+This data is collected by a daemon subroutine at regular time intervals.
 Datapoints containing specific rocket information are multiplexed in data packets and sent to a ground station that has a number of clients connected to it.
-Clients are receiving data through a permanent **_websocket_** connection allowing for "**realtime data processing**".
+Clients receive data through a permanent **_websocket_** connection allowing for "**realtime data processing**".
 As the data is coming to the client, it can be used to visualize and evaluate how the vehicle is performing -or- can be logged for later processing.

 ### Data format